The Cocker Spaniel is a friendly, happy dog. Just be prepared to spend time and money on grooming to keep your dog’s coat beautiful and healthy.

 Their coats are beautiful but require regular maintenance.
-In addition to brushing and bathing, the dogs need to get the coats cut or trimmed about every six weeks.
+In addition to brushing and bathing, the dogs need to get their coats cut or trimmed about every six weeks.

-There are three popular haircuts for Cocker Spaniels: the puppy cut, the princess cut, and the catwalk cut.
+There are three popular grooming styles for Cocker Spaniels: the puppy cut, the princess cut, and the catwalk cut.

 Puppy haircut: Most Cocker Spaniels have the puppy cut because it requires the least maintenance.
-Keeping your dog’s hair short makes it easier to brush and helps prevent snarls or knots.
+Keeping your dog’s hair short makes brushing easier and helps prevent snarls or knots.
 Keeping the hair short also helps keep the dog cooler during summer’s heat.

 Princess haircut: The traditional, classic Cocker Spaniel haircut is rare because it’s hard to maintain.
 In this cut, the dog’s hair flows to the floor.
 Owners with dogs using this haircut have the option of straightening the dog’s hair when they blow it dry or leaving it curly.

-Catwalk haircut: Similar to the traditional haircut, this style should be done by a groomer.
+Catwalk haircut: Similar to traditional haircuts, this style should be done by a groomer.
 The hair is cut in layers to create a cascading effect.
 Like the traditional cut, this requires more maintenance.